Squash: Four-time national champion West tabbed as new Squash Club Manager

-The future of Cayman’s squash players will get first hand tutelage from one of the sport’s most experienced minds.
+The future of squash in Cayman will get first hand tutelage from one of the sport’s most experienced minds.

 The South Sound Squash Club announced Thursday (13 December) that XXVIII Pan American Squash Championships silver medalist Marlene West will take over as Club Manager in the new year.